-The Chair should ask the Committee if it is ready to vote on the application and provide a reminder of the motion and the implication of the vote in either direction.
+The Chair should ask the Committee if it is ready to vote on the application and provide a reminder of the proposal.

+An Officer, and/or Legal Adviser may advise Members on the implication of the vote in either direction.